ethereum-optimism/optimism/specs/glossary.md

 include in a single batcher transaction.

 A channel is uniquely identified by its timestamp (UNIX time at which the channel was created) and a random value.
-See the [Frame Format][frame-format] section of the L2 Chain Derivation specifictaion for more information.
+See the [Frame Format][frame-format] section of the L2 Chain Derivation specification for more information.

 [frame-format]: derivation.md#frame-format